LaravelDaily/course-react-parking/docs/Lesson 20 - View the parking details page.md

 export default ParkingDetails
 ```

-To get route `:id` parameter passed to this component via URL we need to import `useParams` hook first.
-Then we can unpack `id` value with this line to use later.
+To get the route `:id` parameter passed to this component via URL we need to import the `useParams` hook first.
+Then we can unpack the `id` value with this line to use later.

 ```jsx
 const { id } = useParams()
 ```

-The `getParking()` function will retrieve the particular parking order record and update `parking` state variable.
-The `useEffect` hook will call `getParking()` when component is mounted by passing `id` route parameter.
+The `getParking()` function will retrieve the particular parking order record and update the `parking` state variable.
+The `useEffect` hook will call `getParking()` when the component is mounted by passing the `id` route parameter.

 ```jsx
 useEffect(() => {